DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 ~/ROMs/desktop/RetroArch.app
 ~/ROMs/desktop/System Preferences.app
 ```

+As an alternative on macOS it's also possible to add symlinks to the .app directories, although you likely need to do this from a terminal window.

 For the _desktop_ and _emulators_ systems on Linux, macOS and Windows it's also possible to use the built-in game importer to populate the systems using shortcut files.
 You can find the game importer in the _Utilities_ menu and it's also described in-depth elsewhere in this document.